SwitchbackTech/compass-docs/docs/getting-started/Build.md

 Most of the code is written in TypeScript.
 The development scripts use tools to transform TypeScript into JavaScript quickly.

-To run the app in production, you'll need to compile the code into JavaScript.
+To run the app in production, however, you'll need to compile the code into JavaScript.

 The CLI guides you through this process.